sami-chaaban/PlotAkta/README.md

 Use this script to turn your Akta results file (.csv) into a nicely formatted pdf (to open in illustrator) and jpg.

 Useage: python plotakta.py [options] filename.
-Here are the options you can use:
+In addition to plotting the UV trace, you can add these options:

 -c Overlay the Conductance trace